Music of The Million Dollar Quartet

 Tonight, dinner is included at the Santa Fe Cattle Company.
 Following dinner, you see the Grand Ole Opry Live Radio Show.
 For more than 85 years, country’s best have mesmerized audiences at the Grand Ole Opry Live Radio Show, the show that made country music famous.
 Each Opry show features an array of performances by new stars, superstars and legends of country music as well as great bluegrass, comedy and more.
 Opry shows are never rehearsed and never the same show twice.
 (B,D)

-Day 3 – Country Music Hall of Fame – “From the Studio to the Stage” – Nashville Nightlife Dinner & Show – After breakfast, visit the Country Music Hall of Fame, the keeper of priceless Country Music Treasures.
+Day 3 – Country Music Hall of Fame – Songwriter Session – Nashville Nightlife Dinner & Show – After breakfast, visit the Country Music Hall of Fame, the keeper of priceless Country Music Treasures.
 Your self-guided tour is a walk through history, one that leads you from the earliest folk traditions to the music that thrills millions of fans today.
 Every tour ends in the Hall of Fame Rotunda, the never-ending circle, and storied home of the inductees.

 Enjoy some free time this afternoon downtown for lunch on your own and to do a little shopping and sightseeing.
-This evening, you enjoy the Nashville Nightlife Dinner & Show.
-Come and experience a celebration of Country Music from both past and present.
+This evening, you enjoy the Nashville Nightlife Dinner & Show and experience a celebration of Country Music from both past and present.
 Hear songs from many of the great artists in country music history along with today’s hottest superstars.
 Enjoy the music of everyone from Hank Williams Sr. and Patsy Cline to the superstars of today like Sara Evans and Toby Keith!
-Throughout the season we have many guest stars appear at our theater including: (Grand Ole Opry Star) Jeannie Seely, “The Fiddle Man” Tim Watson, Diana Murrell, “Nashville’s favorite” Brenda Best, Paula Poe Murrell (from the Tammy Wynette show) and many other celebrities.
+At any given show you might see a guest star including: (Grand Ole Opry Star) Jeannie Seely, “The Fiddle Man” Tim Watson, Diana Murrell, “Nashville’s favorite” Brenda Best, Paula Poe Murrell (from the Tammy Wynette show) and many other celebrities.
 (B,D)

-Day 4 – Storytellers Hideaway Museum & Farm w/lunch – Rock-A-Billy Hall of Fame – Memphis, TN – This morning after breakfast, you depart for Memphis, TN.
+Day 4 – Storytellers Hideaway Museum & Farm w/lunch – Carnegie Legends Museum – Memphis, TN – This morning after breakfast, you depart for Memphis, TN.
 First stop today is in Bon Aqua, TN for a tour of the Storytellers Hideaway Museum & Farm.
 This was the place Johnny Cash used to escape from public life.
 Now the Storytellers Hideaway Farm and Museum, it’s a must-stop for anyone interested in knowing more about the man behind the country music icon, as well as the region’s rich history.

 Tour the Storytellers Museum; this is a loving restoration of a building that Johnny Cash once owned.
 He had created a little stage here, and held small intimate concerts for the community.
 There is an extensive collection of Johnny Cash photos and memorabilia, including the famous One-Piece- At-A-Time car, created from Johnny’s own song of the same name.
 Explore displays in the Farmhouse, and discover stories of the private side of Johnny Cash.
 Lunch is included today while at the farm.